Mastering the Art of Self-Love: Practices, Benefits & Tools

 Definition of self-love

-Self-love means having an appreciation and positive feelings toward yourself.
-It involves accepting your flaws, acknowledging your strengths, and treating yourself with the same compassion and respect that you would extend to a loved one.
-It’s closely tied to self-esteem, self-respect, and self-trust.
-Also, note that self-trust includes our intuition as well, and learning how to trust and listen to it.
+The art of self-love means having appreciation and positive feelings toward yourself.
+It involves accepting your flaws, acknowledging your strengths, and treating yourself with the same compassion and respect you would offer a loved one.
+It is closely tied to self-esteem, self-respect, and self-trust.
+Self-trust also includes learning to listen to your intuition.

 Self-compassion

-We can think of self-compassion as the emotional muscle that allows us to acknowledge our mistakes without throwing in some judgment.
-While self-love affirms your worth and builds your self-esteem, self-compassion supports your growth as a person.
-It's the practice of being gentle with yourself when you're struggling, instead of becoming your own harshest critic.
-Additionally, it’s a celebration of your small achievements; it’s like being your own cheerleader.
+Think of self-compassion as the emotional muscle that allows you to acknowledge mistakes without judgment.
+While self-love affirms your worth, self-compassion supports your growth by letting you be gentle with yourself and celebrating small achievements.
+It’s like being your own cheerleader.

 Best practices